Calculating Your Monthly Child Support Obligation

 Steps to Modifying a Current Order for Child Support

 The timeline below shows how long a typical administrative modification process may take to complete.
-It usually takes between 90-120 days, but it may be longer or resolved sooner depending on your family’s needs.
+It usually takes between 90-120 days, but may be longer or resolved sooner, depending on your family’s needs.
 A judicial modification requires additional steps and may take at least 30 days longer to complete.
 If you have questions about the modification process, please contact your case manager.

 A parent submits a written request to modify a child support order.